hkuedl/E2E-Continual-Probabilistic_Forecasting/README.md

  You can find the results for the parametric and non-parametric approaches in the folders labeled ```parameter``` and ```Non parameter```, respectively.

 For the ablation experiments related to $N$ and $\epsilon$, please refer to the folders labeled ```Different N``` and ```Different Epsion```.

+### Reference
+If you find this repository helpful, please cite our paper:

+Yangze Zhou, Yihong Zhou, Thomas Morstyn, and Yi Wang(2025).
+Decision-focused Learning for Local Energy Communities Management Under Uncertainty. to be released.